 You can absolutely used canned beans in this recipe if you need to, it’s just going to require much less time to cook!
 Similar to my Classic Chili recipe in the Instant Pot – where I use canned beans – the beans essentially just need to heat through and meld with the flavors.

-- 3 TBSP unsalted butter (olive oil for vegan)
+- 3 Tablespoon unsalted butter olive oil for vegan

 - 1/2 tsp cayenne pepper